 Visit the project on mortonf.net

 In this digital opera the protagonist is legendary vocal artist Joan La Barbara, who is played by the artist herself.
-While visiting Amsterdam she finds herself caught up in a game of cat and mouse with a mysterious character she believes to be the reincarnation of Morton Feldman, an iconic composer she had worked with in the past.
+While visiting Amsterdam she finds herself caught up in a game of cat and mouse with a mysterious character she believes to be the reincarnation of Morton Feldman, an iconic composer she used to work with in the past.
 As La Barbara’s surreal dream world unravels, the viewers are invited on a journey to explore the infinite paths of Spiegel’s and Feldman’s compositions.